Southeast Toyota Distributors

 Southeast Toyota Distributors LLC, (SET) founded in 1968, is the top private distributor of Toyota vehicles in the world.
-They are franchised by Toyota Motor Sales, USA to sell vehicles and parts to car dealerships in the five states of Alabama, Florida, Georgia, South Carolina and North Carolina.
+It is franchised by Toyota Motor Sales, USA to sell vehicles and parts to car dealerships in the five states of Alabama, Florida, Georgia, South Carolina and North Carolina.
 SET is a wholly owned subsidiary of JM Family Enterprises.
 Corporate headquarters of both are located at Deerfield Beach, Florida.
 Primary operations are located in Jacksonville, Florida.

 History

 In early 1968, Jim Moran was contacted by a friend from Chicago who said that Toyota wanted to establish a dealer network in the Southeastern United States and wanted to talk to him.
 Moran asked what a Toyota was.
 The company had been unsuccessful at breaking into the American market at the end of the 1950s and was trying again.
 Moran declined, but his friend was insistent that Moran drive one.
 According to Moran, he tested everything to see if it would break.
 While cruising at 55 mph on the interstate, Moran shifted into reverse, and the engine and transmission survived.
 Moran concluded that although Toyotas weren't as stylish or comfortable as domestic vehicles, they were well-built, reasonably priced, and destined to change the automotive business.
 On October 26, 1968, he entered into an agreement to distribute Toyota vehicles from the Port of Jacksonville and Southeast Toyota Distributors (SET) was founded that year.
 The first year, cars were sold to 42 dealerships by eleven associates in Pompano Beach, Florida.
 SET sold their one millionth Toyota in 1982.
 At that time, there were 151 dealerships.

 When Toyota introduced the Lexus brand to the U.S. in 1989, SET began distributing them to their dealers in the Southeast.
 SET also began distributing the Scion brand in 2003.

 The 2008 financial crisis followed by the 2009–2011 Toyota vehicle recalls forced SET to offer severance packages to 79 associates in vehicle processing and parts in Jacksonville and 31 in Commerce, Georgia.